parisepigenetics/RASflow_EDC/README.md

 - `Heatmap.pdf` with a heatmap of sample distances
 <img src="Tuto_pictures/SampleHeatmap.png" alt="drawing" width="600"/>

-Nota: I didn't manage to do all in one, I have to spend more time in generating a nice report.

-MultiQC is run after the counting and you can find a report named `report_count_htseq-count.html` or `report_count_featureCounts.html` in `results/EXAMPLE/ALIGNER/`, that will help you to check that everything went fine.
+MultiQC is run after the counting, looking at `report_align_count_COUNTER.html` in `results/EXAMPLE/ALIGNER/` will help you to check that everything went fine.

 ![htseq](Tuto_pictures/htseq_assignment_plot.png)